COVID 19 Updates

 - Promoting social distancing protocols such as:

 - Maintaining a distance of four square meters between individuals

 - Limiting face-to-face contact between individuals by encouraging the use of virtual and phone call for all meetings between staff and clients.

-- Limiting or cancelling all travel or movement of employees between offices (not including essential travel between offices for Partners where necessary).
+- Limiting all travel or movement of employees between offices (not including essential travel between offices for Partners where necessary).